-According to the Center for Disease Control (CDC), over four thousand pedestrians were killed by drivers in 2010 and an additional seventy thousand were injured.
+According to the Center for Disease Control (CDC), over five thousand pedestrians were killed by drivers in 2015 and an additional one hundred and twenty nine thousand were injured.
 While most drivers consciously avoid potential collisions with other vehicles, many forget that their vehicles pose a significant danger to humans on and around the road.

 When you assume the responsibility of operating a motor vehicle, you also assume responsibility for the safety of the pedestrians you will encounter along your daily drive.

 Although it’s more common to encounter children walking to school in urban areas than rural, the concentration of pedestrian traffic is always high around schools.
 Most school campuses have a designated “school zone” that encompasses all roadways within a certain radius.
 This zone has a reduced speed limit and increased fine amount for traffic citations to encourage drivers to slow down and be hyper aware of their surrounding.
 When driving in and around school zones, pay special attention to cross walk areas.
 Also watch out for children and parents entering and exiting school buses and vehicles.
 It is estimated that approximately twenty percent of children between the ages of five and nine who are killed in traffic accidents are pedestrians.

 Follow all the rules regarding school zones and buses to a T